nitecity/blofin-cli/README.md

-## Interact With Your Account Via Terminal
+## Interact With Your Trading Account Via Terminal

 ### This script only works with [Blofin Exchange](https://blofin.com)
 #### Use this script and you don't have to login to your account everytime!